Delhi Sultanate: Khalji dynasty (1290–1320)

 The Khalji dynasty was of Turko-Afghan heritage.
 They were originally Turkic, but due to their long presence in Afghanistan, they were treated by others as Afghan as they adopted Afghan habits and customs.

 The first ruler of the Khalji dynasty was Jalal ud-Din Firuz Khalji.
 He was around 70 years old at the time of his ascension and was known as a mild-mannered, humble and kind monarch to the general public.
 Jalal ud-Din Firuz ruled for 6 years before he was murdered in 1296 by Muhammad Salim of Samana, on the orders of his nephew and son-in-law Juna Muhammad Khalji, who later came to be known as Ala ud-Din Khalji.

 Ala ud-Din began his military career as governor of Kara province, from where he led two raids on the Kingdom of Malwa (1292) and Devagiri (1294) for plunder and loot.
-After he acceded to the throne, expansions towards these kingdoms were renewed including Gujarat which was conquered by the Grand Vizier Nusrat Khan Jalesari, the kingdom of Malwa by Ainul Mulk Multani, as well as Rajputana.
+After he acceded to the throne, expansions towards these kingdoms were renewed including Gujarat, which was conquered by the Grand Vizier Nusrat Khan Jalesari, the kingdom of Malwa by Ainul Mulk Multani, as well as Rajputana.
 However, these victories were cut short because of Mongol attacks and plunder raids from the northwest.
-The Mongols withdrew after plundering and stopped raiding northwest parts of the Delhi Sultanate.
+The Mongols withdrew after plundering and stopped raiding the northwest parts of the Delhi Sultanate.

 After the Mongols withdrew, Ala ud-Din Khalji continued to expand the Delhi Sultanate into southern India with the help of Indian slave generals such as Malik Kafur and Khusro Khan.
 They collected much war booty (anwatan) from those they defeated.
 His commanders collected war spoils and paid ghanima (Arabic: الْغَنيمَة, a tax on spoils of war), which helped strengthen the Khalji rule.
 Among the spoils was the Warangal loot that included the famous Koh-i-Noor diamond.

-Ala ud-Din Khalji changed tax policies, raising agriculture taxes from 20% to 50% (payable in grain and agricultural produce), eliminating payments and commissions on taxes collected by local chiefs, banning socialization among his officials as well as inter-marriage between noble families to help prevent any opposition forming against him, and he cut salaries of officials, poets, scholars.
-These tax policies and spending controls strengthened his treasury to pay the keep of his growing army; he also introduced price controls on all agricultural produce and goods in the kingdom, as well as controls on where, how, by whom these goods could be sold.
+Ala ud-Din Khalji changed tax policies, raising agricultural taxes from 20% to 50% (payable in grain and agricultural produce), eliminating payments and commissions on taxes collected by local chiefs, banning socialisation among his officials as well as inter-marriage between noble families to help prevent any opposition forming against him, and he cut salaries of officials, poets and scholars.
+These tax policies and spending controls strengthened his treasury to pay the keep of his growing army; he also introduced price controls on all agricultural produce and goods in the kingdom, as well as controls on where, how, and by whom these goods could be sold.
 Markets called "shahana-i-mandi" were created.
 Muslim merchants were granted exclusive permits and monopoly in these "mandis" to buy and resell at official prices.
 No one other than these merchants could buy from farmers or sell in cities.
 Those found violating these "mandi" rules were severely punished, often by mutilation.
 Taxes collected in the form of grain were stored in the kingdom's storage.
-During famines that followed, these granaries ensured sufficient food for the army.
+During the famines that followed, these granaries ensured sufficient food for the army.